 In addition to the presumptive child support amount, the default order will also address medical support as discussed in 8.4 Establishment - Medical Support along with a retroactive judgment and costs and fees of the action.

-Once the District CSE Office receives enough information to calculate presumptive child support as described above, the District CSE Office may contact the non-custodial parent with the presumed child support amount to see if he or she would like to stipulate to the parental contribution amount along with any judgments as discussed below.
-If so, the District CSE Office will draft a stipulation for the non-custodial parent’s signature and file the stipulation along with an order for the District Court Judge to sign.
+Once the District CSP Office receives enough information to calculate presumptive child support as described above, the District CSP Office may contact the non-custodial parent with the presumed child support amount to see if he or she would like to stipulate to the parental contribution amount along with any judgments as discussed below.
+If so, the District CSP Office will draft a stipulation for the non-custodial parent’s signature and file the stipulation along with an order for the District Court Judge to sign.

 Parental Contribution Start Date